ShieldHeart1/RelentlessNight/README.md

 2. Follow the instructions at the top of [Xpazemen’s list of TLD mods](http://xpazeman.com/tld-mod-list/).

-3. Ensure you have downloaded ModSetting as well as Relentless Night, and ensure you have placed them both in the “Mods” folder.
+3. Ensure you download ModSetting as well as Relentless Night, and place them both in the “Mods” folder.

 4. Launch and enjoy!